Yatharthg2/Disease-Predictor/README.md

 # Disease Predictor
  It's an application on which you can get the list of Skin Doctor with their details near you by uploading image.
-Skin disease is identified by our ML model on the basis of the uploaded image.
+Skin disease is identified by our Machine Learning model on the basis of the uploaded image.
+Application is developed using flutter as a tech stack used for cross platform development.
+With the help of Google Map Api integrated, obtained near by doctor's location.
+Machine learning model used for prediction by analyzing image.